lucywang000/clj-statecharts/docs/content/docs/delayed.md

 The amount of delay could be expressed as a context function.

-For example, in a state machine that manages a websocket connection, the reconnection delay could be calculated as a exponential backoff.
+For example, in a state machine that manages a websocket connection, the reconnection delay could be calculated as an exponential backoff.

 ```clojure
 (defn calculate-backoff